nickynw/mcqbot/README.md

 ### Data and Solution Architecture

-At the moment there is a graph object used to represent the data, hopefully I will update this to have a graph database involved as well as another database to store information on test results.
-A lot more to come here as the project progresses.
+At the moment there are two options for data storage.
+NX (Networkx) - A variable is used to store the graph database as an object locally (Should not be used on large datasets).
+Neo4j - A graph database
+These are connected to a Fast API Application.
-I'm thinking python API / Front-end / Graph Database / SQL Database at the moment.
+More solution architecture to come, I'm thinking python API / Front-end / Graph Database / SQL Database at the moment.